HydroponicAdvice.comUpdated May 2026

 The simplest entry point.
 A container, net pots, nutrient solution, and plants.
 No pumps, no electricity beyond lights if you need them.
 Roots sit in nutrient water with an air gap for oxygen.

-I started here with three mason jars on a windowsill.
+We started here with three mason jars on a windowsill.
 Two lettuce, one basil.
 The basil went crazy.
 The lettuce took longer but worked perfectly.
 Total cost was about $20 for everything except seeds.

 The method works because as plants drink, the water level drops naturally.
 Roots that were submerged become exposed to air for oxygen.
 New roots grow downward to follow the water.
 The plant essentially regulates itself.